-Managing transitions: CFO regrets has been added to your bookmarks.
+Managing transitions: CFO regrets has been saved

 Getting a slow start on their talent needs and skimping on cultural due diligence are their two biggest regrets about their first year on the job, say many CFOs we interviewed.